 For more than a century, music has been an important component of campus life at Hesston.
 The Music department offers students unique and varied performance opportunities.
 Three Hesston College choirs – Bel Canto Singers, Men’s Chorus and Women’s Chorus – offer students an artistic outlet and a place to advance singing skills.
 The Hesston College Chamber Orchestra generates strong performances from within the canon of symphonic literature.
 Auditions are required for membership in each of these ensembles.
 The Screaming Larks Pep Band is another opportunity for students to express school spirit.

 The Hesston College Men’s Chorus and Women’s Chorus focus on sacred repertoire from a broad spectrum of styles and traditions.
 One of the choirs embarks on a tour each year, and both ensembles participate in regional worship services and perform a home concert each semester.
-The choruses collaborate with Bel Canto Singers and Hesston College Chamber Orchestra to present a choral masterwork every Thanksgiving.
+The choruses collaborate with Bel Canto Singers and Hesston College Chamber Orchestra to present a choral masterwork.
 Both ensembles are selected by audition at the beginning of each semester.

 Bel Canto Singers is a select mixed ensemble that performs a variety of music from Renaissance to 21st century works encompassing sacred and secular idioms with an emphasis on mainstream college-level literature.
-Bel Canto Singers tours each academic year and for two weeks during summer in odd-numbered years in addition to providing music for regional worship services, civic events, home concerts each semester and a choral masterworks concert at Thanksgiving.
+Bel Canto Singers tours each academic year and for two weeks during summer in odd-numbered years in addition to providing music for regional worship services, civic events, home concerts each semester and a choral masterworks concert.
 Voice lessons are required during the first year of enrollment in Bel Canto Singers.
 This ensemble is selected by competitive audition.
 Final selections are made by mid April for the next academic year.

 Focusing on the canon of symphonic orchestral literature, the Hesston College Chamber Orchestra performs on campus, in the community and tours either independently or in collaboration with one of the college choral ensembles.
-The orchestra performs a home concert each semester, and it serves as the orchestra for the Thanksgiving choral masterwork concert and, depending on instrumentation, musical theatre productions each spring.
-Advanced students also have the opportunity to audition for the Newton Mid-Kansas Symphony Orchestra or a jazz ensemble at Bethel College.
+The orchestra performs a home concert each semester, and it serves as the orchestra for the choral masterwork concert and, depending on instrumentation, musical theatre productions each spring.
+Advanced students also have the opportunity to play with the Newton Mid-Kansas Symphony Orchestra or a jazz ensemble at Bethel College.
 All students with strong backgrounds in strings, winds and percussion are invited to participate.
 In addition, brass, winds and percussion players make up the Screaming Larks Pep Band at a select number of home basketball games each season.

 Hesston College offers applied instruction in piano, organ, voice, guitar and all orchestral instruments.
 Beginning-level lessons are taught in class settings.
 Students are taught fundamental music skills and technique as well as basic music theory.
 Both private instrumental and voice lessons offer students opportunities to further develop their skills and gain experience in various performance settings.